jaanga/jaanga.github.io/cookbook-html/snippets/index.md

 Index.md Read Me
 ===

+A test.

-Will this be read as an MD file.
-NO!
+Will this be read as a Markdown file by GitHub gh-pages.
+No!

 - And won't be read as an index file either...